jossuh/SQL_baseball_analysis/README.md

 ## Key Findings

 The project provides SQL queries to answer each of the specified questions.
-While the answers to these questions are the primary outcomes, they do not necessarily provide deeper insights beyond the specific queries.

 ## Project Structure